A Bunch of Sydney's Brutalist Buildings Could Be Saved From Destruction

 Before the buildings are heritage listed, the plan still has a couple of phases to pass.
-It will be discussed at a Central Sydney Planning Committee next month and, if it's approved there, it will be passed on to the Greater Sydney Commission, then put out for public feedback.
+It will be discussed at the next Central Sydney Planning Committee meeting and, if it's approved there, it will be passed on to the Greater Sydney Commission, then put out for public feedback.

 Image: MLC Centre.

 Published on August 13, 2018 by Libby Curran